MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-latch-contention.md

 The technical process for diagnosing latch contention can be summarized in the following steps:

-1. Determine that there is contention which may be latch related (see section above).
+1. Determine that there is contention that may be latch-related (see section above).

 2. Use the DMV views provided in [Appendix: SQL Server Latch Contention Scripts](#appendix-sql-server-latch-contention-scripts) to determine the type of latch and resource(s) affected.